 The Group began IPv6 activity in 2010 in Belgium, France, Moldova, Poland, Romania and Senegal, and pilot deployments in these countries will continue throughout 2011.
 France performed a trial in collaboration with around one hundred internal testers equipped with prototype IPv6 Liveboxes.
 In terms of mobile technology, Orange France has also successfully tested IPv6 connectivity.
 Other Orange countries will conduct tests throughout 2011, including Cameroon, Côte d’Ivoire, Mauritius and Spain.

-For business market customers, who need to plan ahead for this new protocol, in order to facilitate their business development (especially for the Asian market), Orange Business Services launched an IPv6 VPN (Virtual Private Network) service in May 2009.
+For business market customers, who need to plan ahead for this new protocol, in order to facilitate their business development (especially for the Asian market), Orange Business launched an IPv6 VPN (Virtual Private Network) service in May 2009.
 These services comprise six stages: inventory, technical design, security, transition strategy, setting up a project team, and implementation.

 The benefits of IPv6